airbytehq/airbyte/docs/integrations/destinations/mongodb.md

 * `_airbyte_data`: a json blob representing with the event data.
 The field type in MongoDB is `Object`.

 ## Getting Started (Airbyte Cloud)
-On Airbyte Cloud, only TLS connections to your MongoDB instance are supported in destination configuration.
+Airbyte Cloud only supports connecting to your MongoDB instance with TLS encryption.
 Other than that, you can proceed with the open-source instructions below.

 ## Getting Started (Airbyte Open-Source)